NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 Variables defined in cells become variables in the global namespace.
 You can therefore share information between cells.
 Try to define a function or variable in one cell and use it in the next.
-For example:
+For example, add the following to a new cell and run it:

 ```python
 def print_me(str):
     print(str)
 ```

-...
-And ...
+Now create a new cell and add:

 ```python
 print_me("Hi!")